-- 4.1 During the twelve month demolition delay period, the applicant shall make a good faith effort to find an alternative use for the building that will result in its preservation.
-Alternatives to demolition include, but are not limited to, incorporation of the building into the future development of the site; adaptive reuse of the building; utilization of financial incentives to rehabilitate the building; seeking a new owner willing to purchase and preserve, restore or rehabilitate the building; or moving or relocating the building. - 4.2 Upon determination by the Commission that a building is a preferably preserved historically significant building, the owner shall be responsible for properly securing the building, if vacant, to the satisfaction of the Building Commissioner.
-Should the owner fail to so secure the building, the subsequent destruction of such building through any cause, which destruction could have been prevented by the required security measures, shall be considered a demolition in violation of this bylaw.
+4.1 During the demolition delay period, the applicant shall make continuing, bona fide and reasonable efforts to find an alternative use for the structure that will result in its preservation, including seeking a new owner willing to purchase and preserve, restore or rehabilitate the structure.
+Other alternatives to demolition include, but are not limited to, incorporation of the structure into the future development of the site; adaptive reuse of the structure; utilization of financial incentives to rehabilitate the structure; or moving or relocating the structure.
+For the purposes of this paragraph, "continuing, bona fide and reasonable efforts" to seek a new owner shall mean retaining a licensed broker to market the property in the usual manner over substantially all of the demolition delay period, obtaining an appraisal from a reputable appraiser and providing evidence of good faith negotiations with potential buyers of the property.

+- 4.2 Upon determination by the Commission that a structure is a preferably preserved historically significant structure, the owner shall be responsible for properly securing the structure, if vacant, to the satisfaction of the Building Commissioner.
+Should the owner fail to so secure the structure, the subsequent destruction of such structure through any cause, which destruction could have been prevented by the required security measures, shall be considered a demolition in violation of this bylaw. - 4.3 If requested by the Commission, it shall be the responsibility of the owner to assist in the facilitation of the implementation of the requirements of this Bylaw by providing information and any architectural plans readily available to the owner, allowing access to the property, participating in the investigation of preservation options, and actively cooperating in seeking alternatives with the Commission and any persons designated by the Commission.